Caragana arborescens, Siberian Pea Shrub: Planting, Growing, and Care

 - Hardiness Down to -29°C

-The Caragana arborescens, commonly known as Siberian pea shrub, Yellow acacia or Siberian pea tree, is a species belonging to the Fabaceae family like the Black locust and Alfalfa.
+The Caragana arborescens, commonly known as Siberian pea shrub, Siberian yellow acacia, or Siberian pea tree, is a species belonging to the Fabaceae family, like the Black locust and Alfalfa.
 This bush is native to the cold and arid regions of Siberia and Mongolia, where it is traditionally used to form protective hedges around orchards.
 This function is explained by its ability to withstand strong winds and harsh environmental conditions, particularly severe winters, with an impressive tolerance to temperatures well below -20°C.

-Its geographical range now extends far beyond its original areas.
-Thanks to its robustness and great adaptability, Caragana arborescens has spread to Europe, North America and other regions with extreme climates.
-The type species Caragana arborescens has given rise to interesting varieties, including the Caragana arborescens ‘Pendula’, a grafted standard variety characterised by its weeping habit, and the Caragana arborescens ‘Walker’, another weeping variety distinguished by its very fine foliage.
+Its geographical range now extends far beyond its original zones.
+Thanks to its robustness and great adaptability, the Caragana arborescens has spread to Europe, North America, and other regions with extreme climates.
+The species type Caragana arborescens has given rise to interesting varieties, including the Caragana arborescens ‘Pendula’, a grafted variety with a weeping habit, and the Caragana arborescens ‘Walker’, another weeping variety distinguished by its very fine foliage.

 The Siberian pea shrub is a deciduous, thorny bush, often wider than tall, which can form a small tree with low branching composed of multiple stems.
-Typically wider than tall, it reaches an average of 4.5 to 5m in all directions with rapid growth.
-It adopts a supple, rounded habit, supported by fine, slightly trailing branches.
-Some varieties display a weeping habit, giving the tree an elegant and graceful appearance with branches trailing down to the ground.
+Often wider than tall, it typically reaches 4.5 to 5 m in all directions with rapid growth.
+It adopts a flexible, rounded habit, supported by fine, slightly trailing branches.
+Some varieties feature a weeping habit, giving the tree an elegant and graceful appearance with branches trailing to the ground.

-Depending on the variety, Caragana has an upright or weeping habit.
-On the left, Caragana arborescens (type species) and on the right, the ‘Pendula’ variety (photo: Wilrooij)
+Depending on the variety, the Caragana takes on an upright or weeping habit.
+On the left, the Caragana arborescens (species type) and on the right, the ‘Pendula’ variety (photo: Wilrooij)

-Its deciduous foliage, very dense, of a fresh light green, sometimes lemon yellow, recalls, depending on the variety, that of alfalfa or ferns.
-The leaves are compound with 5 to 7 pairs of small oval and slightly villous leaflets, about 2 cm long.
+Its deciduous foliage, very dense and fresh light green, sometimes lemon yellow, resembles, depending on the variety, that of alfalfa or ferns.
+The leaves are composed of 5 to 7 pairs of small, ovate, slightly villous leaflets, about 2 cm long.
 Each leaf is equipped with small thorns at the base.
-In autumn, the foliage turns a golden yellow hue, offering a beautiful glow before falling as winter approaches.
+In autumn, the foliage turns a golden yellow, offering a beautiful glow before falling as winter approaches.

 Flowering occurs in spring, between April and May.
-It is rather discreet but charming, with small clusters of pea-shaped flowers, typical of Fabaceae, of a bright light yellow, which bloom on the previous year’s shoots.
+It is rather discreet but charming, with small clusters of pea-shaped flowers, typical of the Fabaceae family, of a bright light yellow, which bloom on the previous year’s shoots.
 Although modest, this flowering is melliferous, attracting bees and other pollinators.
-The flowers are solitary or grouped in short clusters, they evoke those of acacias, hence the popular name “Yellow acacia”.
+The flowers are solitary or grouped in short clusters, reminiscent of those of acacias, hence the popular name “Siberian yellow acacia.”

 Main species and varieties